 There is a lot of talk about optimal thyroid levels.
 And rightly so.
-There are millions of hypo men and women walking around under dosed.
+There are millions of hypothyroid men and women walking around underdosed.
 It is more the rule than the exception.
 We are being treated by doctors who don’t understand anything about thyroid issues.
 Even the endocrinologists don’t know anything.
 There is a TSH tyranny, and they don’t even operate with normal TSH values.
 NO ONE is ok with a TSH of e.g. 3.
 That is not a normal TSH.
 A healthy person typically has a TSH around 1 to 1,5.
 Here you can have a look at the levels in a large group of people (3875) in a study by Gullo et al from 2011, https://www.ncbi.nlm.nih.gov/pubmed/21829633 .
-These were patients coming to the clinic for goiter.
+These were patients coming to the clinic for nodules.
 So they were not absolutely healthy.
-But they had no clinical (symptoms) or biochemical (bloodwork) signs of hypothyroidism.
+But thyroid nodules are very common, and one can be euthyroid with nodules.
+(Nodules are often caused by iodine deficiency.
+If you have nodules, check your iodine status in urine, not serum) They had no clinical symptoms or biochemical (bloodwork) signs of hypothyroidism.
 They were considered healthy (euthyroid).

 Table 1.
 TSH, FT4, FT3 levels in studied subjects by age and gender.

 Reference range: TSH 0.4-4.0, FT4 9.0-20.6 pmol/L, FT3 2.9-6.0 pmol/L